 Weighted blankets have become more and more popular in recent years.
 The heavy bedding is similar to a comforter, but instead of containing fluffy down or synthetic fibers, it is filled with glass beads, poly pellets, or another weighted material.
-Most companies advertise that this added weight can help you relax, improve your sleep, and even reduce anxiety and depression.
+Most companies advertise that this added weight can help people relax, improve their sleep, and even reduce anxiety and depression.

 Well, I wanted to know if they really work; as a person who struggles with sleep apnea and anxiety, I was interested to see if a weighted blanket could help me sleep more deeply and feel better both mentally and physically.

-This video was made in partnership with Layla, who sent me their new weighted blanket to use.
-I tried it for three nights and you can see below how it worked for me!
+This video was made in partnership with Layla, who sent me their new weighted blanket to use – I tried it for three nights and our readers can see below how it worked for me!

 My Three Day Test